kubernetes/committee-security-response/security-release-process.md

 The PSC has a goal to have at least 7 members.

 To encourage diversity members will also abide by a 1/2 maximal representation from any one company at any time.
-If representation changes due to job shifts or mergers then members are encouraged to grow the team or replace themselves through mentoring new members.
+If representation changes due to job shifts or mergers, then members are encouraged to grow the team or replace themselves through mentoring new members.
 Being overlimit should not continue for longer than 12 months to give time to identify and mentor new members.

 ##### PSC Lazy Consensus Selection

 Selection of new members from the associates will be done by lazy consensus.

-- Use lazy consensus amongst members for adding new people up to 7 from pool of associate members with fallback on majority vote.
+- Use lazy consensus amongst members for adding new people up to 7 from the pool of eligible associate members with fallback on majority vote.
 - Use lazy consensus amongst other members with fallback on majority vote to accept proposal on step down.

 #### Stepping Down

-Members may step down at anytime and propose a replacement from pool of eligible associate members.
+Members may step down at anytime and propose a replacement from the pool of eligible associate members.

 #### Responsibilities